 So with one week before the MCAT, low practice test scores, and anxiety reaching an all time high, what steps did Rachel take to try to reach her score goal?
 Let's find out...

 "During that panicked week, I found your site and got the practical exam advice I needed to *understand* the test.
-One strategy The MCAT Mastery Strategy Guide recommends is reviewing the practice exams and creating a spreadsheet to record what I missed and what I knew well.
+One strategy The Top Scorer MCAT Strategy Guide recommends is reviewing the practice exams and creating a spreadsheet to record what I missed and what I knew well.

 I used the last 7 days before my scheduled MCAT to exclusively review my past practice exams, and I found that I was consistently missing questions with answers IN the passage, in every section.
 So my goal for MCAT day was to use every second for each section to find those answers."